 Candidate drugs that have non-clinical studies are then tested to evaluate their safety and effectiveness on human subjects.
 The Clinical Development Department conducts clinical trials for candidate compounds that have been developed through drug discovery research or introduced from outside partners to evaluate their efficacy and safety in human subjects.
-In addition to developing original drugs, Kaken also engages in joint clinical trials with other companies or organizations.
-Recently, a successful global clinical trial was jointly conducted between Kaken and a foreign company, which has entered into a licensing agreement with Kaken, leading to the launch of a new drug in Japan and some foreign countries.
+In addition to developing original drugs, Kaken engages in joint clinical trials with other companies or organizations.
+Recently, a successful global clinical trial was jointly conducted between Kaken and a foreign company, which has entered into a licensing agreement with Kaken, leading to the launch of a new drug in Japan and some other countries.
 The Clinical Development Department also handles all areas of statistical analysis.
-It manages case data from clinical trials and information related to the safety of the drugs under investigation, and works to maintain a certain degree of quality with regard to this data.
+It manages case data from clinical trials and works to maintain a certain degree of guality with regard to this data.
 Meanwhile, the R&D Quality Assurance Department assures the quality and reliability of the data related to clinical trials that are conducted by the Clinical Development Department.
-It also assures quality and reliability of the plans and data related to the non-clinical studies that are designed and conducted by research laboratories.
-These departments mutually cooperate with efforts to conduct clinical trials as quickly as possible.
+It also assures the quality and reliability of the plans and data related to the non-clinical studies that are designed and conducted by research laboratories.
+These clinical development-related departments mutually cooperate with efforts to carry out clinical trials as quickly as possible.

-In addition to in-house R&D ventures, Kaken also engages in licensing activities and joint research with outside companies and organizations to expand its pipeline.
-The Research Planning and Collaboration Department seeks out themes for joint research with academic institutions as well as other companies while also searching for partners with which to conduct joint research related to "seeds" developed in-house.
-Meanwhile, the Project Management and Licensing Department searches for promising drugs for which to acquire licenses, and then advances contract negotiations with the license holders.
-This department is also responsible for negotiations related to out-licensing activities.
-The department also conducts project management with regard to R&D themes in the clinical development phase.
+In addition to in-house R&D ventures, Kaken engages in licensing activities and joint research with outside companies and organizations to expand its pipeline.
+The Research Planning and Collaboration Department seeks out themes for joint research with academic institutions as well as other companies in the research stage while also searching for partners with which to conduct joint research related to "seeds" developed in-house.
+Meanwhile, the Project Management and Licensing Department searches for promising drugs for which to acquire licenses and then advances contract negotiations with the license holders.
+The department is also responsible for negotiations related to out-licensing activities.
+With regard to R&D themes in the clinical development phase, the department carries out project management.
 The Alliance Management Section handles the export business as well as communications concerning alliances with partners after the out-licensing of Kaken's products.